Yes, I’m leaving Facebook and I want my 1000+ friends there to know how to reach me and to let me know how to find them. So – the short version first:

 No, the reason I have left is the platform itself – and the people who run it.
 I don’t need to rehash all that’s been in the news about the privacy breaches and the censorship and manipulation and the sheer arrogance of the founders of the company.
 And those are just some of the facts of life in our corporate controlled country.
 There aren’t always easy alternatives to doing business with an evil company or entire industry but Facebook is by no means a necessary evil.
 I think no further explanation is needed here.

 So, this is just to let my friends and followers know that I’d love to stay in touch and I’d love to be able to let you know what I’m up to if you’re interested.
 The basic contact info is at the top of this post.
 But I am still active on some other platforms – not much but some.
 And things could change but currently, if you want to find me elsewhere:

 robbielink on Twitter – It is what it is and sometimes it’s actually useful.

 robbielink @ minds.com – not for the faint of heart.
 Uncensored, unfettered.
 You have to learn how to filter out the stuff you don’t want to see (it’s not hard) but there are amazing visual artists on there.
 Not so easy for musicians at this point but it’s all still a work on progress and a great community of people.
 I can pretty much guarantee you won’t find anyone you know on there and most folks use pseudonyms.

-robbielink at Patreon – Oh, joy!
-At some point in the very near future you’ll be able to contribute to my well being and happiness!
-Page not ready yet but check in at some point in the future.
+robbielink at SubscribeStar – Oh, joy!
+Now you are able to contribute to my well being and happiness!
+Haven’t posted much there yet but keep checking in (and subscribe!).
 I mean, do you know how much bass strings cost???